 - You and your partner are living more like college roommates than lovers

-- Kids, careers or other responsibilities have absorbed the time that you once spent connecting with your spouse?
+- Kids, careers or other responsibilities have consumed all your energy and spontaneity

-- An affair or other betrayal has hurt your relationship.
+- An affair or other betrayal has damaged your relationship and trust beyond repair

-- You wish you could turn back the clock to when you first met and re-experience the fireworks again.
+- You want to turn the clock back to when you first met and experience the fireworks again